NJ2504/Synthetic-Data-Generation-for-Medical-Images-Using-GAN/README.md

 All the files are .py

 3. GAN architecture:
-This folder consists of the implementation of ``CycleGAN with Domain Adaptation" and ``Wasserstein GAN with Gradient Penalty".
+This folder consists of the implementation of "CycleGAN with Domain Adaptation" and "Wasserstein GAN with Gradient Penalty".

 The link to the dataset that was used is from kaggle: https://www.kaggle.com/competitions/isic-2024-challenge?utm_medium=email